 The API recognizes three grades of sucker rods at this time -- Grades C, K and D. Grade C is made from carbon steel, has a maximum allowable tensile strength of 115,000 psi, and is, therefore, not susceptible to hydrogen embrittlement.
 Grade K rods have about the same tensile strength as Grade C rods but contain 1.65 to 2.00 percent nickle, and are therefore, more expensive.
 A test on a mixed string conducted several years ago indicated that Grade C rods were superior to Grade K rods in corrosive service.
 Some reports from the field indicate Grade K rods outperform Grade C in some corrosive services.
-NACE task group T-1F-15 is preparing a supplement to API sucker rod specification 11B and API sucker rod recommended practice 11BR that recommend tests be made in specific areas to determine which is superior.
+Several years ago, an NACE task group recommended tests be made in specific areas to determine which is superior.
+An API task group is preparing revisions to API RP 11BR that will recommend corrosive service sucker rods.